WOW (AM): History

 In 1951, Meredith Corporation bought the WOW stations.
 In 1955, it dropped WOW's network affiliation with NBC Radio and agreed to switch to CBS Radio as part of a five-station deal covering TV and radio stations in three cities.

 Meredith added an FM station in 1961 (now KEZO-FM).
 WOW became a Top 40 station in the early 1970s, where former Shindig! host Jimmy O'Neill worked for a time.
 The station switched to a country format in the early 1980s.

 Meredith sold WOWT to Chronicle Publishing Company in 1975, but held on to the radio stations until selling to Great Empire Broadcasting in 1983.
 Journal Broadcast Group bought the radio stations in 1999.
 On November 22, 1999, the WOW call letters were dropped in favor of KOMJ with adoption of a new format of adult standards, branded as "Magic 590".

 On April 25, 2005, KOMJ and then-sister station KOSR (1490 AM) swapped formats, with KOMJ adopting the sports format (as "Big Sports 590") with new call letters KXSP, and 1490 adopting the standards format and KOMJ callsign.

 On February 1, 2011, KXSP swapped affiliations with KOZN (1620 AM); KOZN took the Fox Sports Radio affiliation, while KXSP took ESPN.
 With the affiliation swap, KXSP rebranded as "AM 590 ESPN Radio".

 On August 23, 2012, KXSP began airing The Front Stretch Radio Show on Sunday mornings.
 Originally hosted by Michael Grey, Buddy Ray Jones and Andrew Kosiski, The Front Stretch covered local dirt track racing and NASCAR.

 Journal Communications and the E. W. Scripps Company announced on July 30, 2014, that the two companies would merge to create a new broadcast company under the E. W. Scripps Company name that would own the two companies' broadcast properties, including KXSP.
 The transaction was completed in 2015.

 On February 10, 2015, Journal Broadcast Group and the IMG Group announced they had signed a contract for Journal to be the broadcast partner for Nebraska Cornhuskers sports.
 Effective July 1, 2015, KXSP became the primary station for Nebraska Cornhuskers sports broadcasts, sharing flagship status with Lincoln's KLIN.
 Co-owned KEZO will simulcast football games, while KKCD will air any volleyball, women's basketball and baseball games that conflict with other athletic events.
 This ended a nine-decade association between the Huskers and KFAB, the state's most powerful radio station.
 However, school officials had long felt chagrin at KFAB's unwillingness to air all major sports, and wanted all games to air on a single, powerful station.
 KXSP's daytime broadcast range is almost as large as that of KFAB's.
-As mentioned above, this is due to Nebraska's flat land; most 5,000-watt AM stations in the Midwest have daytime footprints comparable to those of full-power FM stations.
+As mentioned above, this is due to the region's high groundwave conductivity; most 5,000-watt AM stations in the Midwest have daytime footprints comparable to those of full-power FM stations.

 Scripps exited radio in 2018; the Omaha stations went to SummitMedia in a four-market, $47 million deal completed on November 1, 2018.